wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

-   the Recursive Resolver will not forward the FAMILY and ADDRESS data from the incoming ECS option, it SHOULD return a REFUSED response.
+   FAMILY and ADDRESS information MAY be used from the ECS option in the incoming query.
+Passing the existing address data is supportive of the Recursive Resolver being used as the target of a Forwarding Resolver, but could possibly run into policy problems with regard to usage agreements between the Recursive Resolver and Authoritative Nameserver.
+See Section 12.2 for more discussion on this point.
+If the Recursive Resolver will not forward the FAMILY and ADDRESS data from the incoming ECS option, it SHOULD return a REFUSED response.